ballerina-attic/open-api-based-service/README.md

 ### Genarate the web service from the OpenAPI definition

-Ballerina language is capable of understanding the OpenAPI specifications.
-We can easily generate the web service just by typing the following command structure in the terminal.
+Ballerina language is capable of understanding OpenAPI specifications.
+We can easily generate the web service just by typing the following command in the terminal.
 ```
 ballerina openaapi gen-service <openApiFile> [-o <output directory name>] [-m <module name>]
 ```